RishiBuilds/about-me-site/README.md

 ## License

 This project is open source and available under the MIT License.
-Feel free to use this as a template for your own portfolio site!
+See the [LICENSE](https://github.com/RishiBuilds/about-me-site/main/LICENSE) file for details.

 ---